wagiminator/CH32X035-USB-PD-Adapter/README.md

 ## SSD1306 OLED Display Module
 A low-cost SSD1306 4-pin I2C 128x32 pixels 0.91-inch OLED module is used as the display device.
 Make sure to acquire one with the correct pinout!

+## Building Instructions
+1. Take the Gerber files (the *zip* file inside the *hardware* folder) and upload them to a PCB (printed circuit board) manufacturer of your choice (e.g., [JLCPCB](https://jlcpcb.com/)).
+They will use these files to create the circuit board for your device and send it to you.
+2. Once you have the PCB, you can start soldering the components onto it.
+Use the BOM (bill of materials) and schematic as a guide to make sure everything is connected correctly.
+You can find the corresponding files in the *hardware* folder.
+Remove the plastic part from the pin header of the OLED, trim the pins, and solder the OLED module flush onto the PCB.
+3. Upload the firmware by following the instructions in the next section (see below).

 ![USB_PD_Adapter_pic2.jpg](https://raw.githubusercontent.com/wagiminator/CH32X035-USB-PD-Adapter/main/documentation/USB_PD_Adapter_pic2.jpg)

 # Software